Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

 How Should I Prepare for the Anatomy Scan?

-Drink plenty of water beforehand to fill your bladder, as this can help improve image quality.
-Wear comfortable clothing that allows easy access to your abdomen.
+Schedule the appointment during your second trimester, ideally between 18 and 22 weeks.
+Drink plenty of water beforehand to fill your bladder, which can improve image quality.
+Wear comfortable clothing that gives the technician easy access to your abdomen.

 Is the Anatomy Scan Safe for My Baby?